julesvcode/frameplugins/src/content/plugins/lottie.md

 - Easy customization: Personalize animations to match your brand colors with simple tools.
 - Framer compatibility: Works smoothly with Framer's existing interactivity features.

-For Framer designers, the Lottie plugin is a powerful tool for adding life and interactivity to web designs.
+For Framer designers, the LottieFiles plugin is a powerful tool for adding life and interactivity to web designs.
 It simplifies the process of incorporating high-quality animations, allowing you to create more engaging and dynamic websites without the need for complex coding or large file sizes.